psych-214-fall-2016/project-red/report/report.md

 At each step the best parameters are minizing a cost function, in this case the negative mutual information between the two images.
 This plot shows the negative mutual information between the static image and:
 * itself (red): ideal minimum
-* inverse transform of moving image (green): practicel minimum-- some information is lost due to resampling
+* inverse transform of moving image (green): actual minimum-- some information is lost due to resampling
 * transformed moving image
 * center of mass transform of moving image
 * translation transform of moving image